frewsxcv/graphosaurus/README.md

 ![](https://i.imgur.com/LnAvptu.png)

 Look at that amazing square!
-Now lets create a graph, a couple nodes, and an edge between the nodes:
+Now let's create a graph, a couple nodes, and an edge between the nodes:

 ```js
 var graph = G.graph()